 1. Sift 1 tsp matcha into a bowl.

 3. Using a bamboo whisk, whisk in a zig-zag motion until frothy.
-Add 6 more oz of water.
+Add 6 more ounces of hot water.

-Sift 1 tsp of matcha into a bowl, then add 2 oz of 175° F water.
-Using a bamboo whisk, whisk in a zig-zag motion until well blended and frothy.
-Add 6 oz of warm or cold milk.
-Sweeten to taste.
+Sift 1 tsp of matcha into a bowl, then carefully add 2 ounces of 175° F water.
+Using a bamboo whisk, whisk in a zig-zag motion until thoroughly blended and frothy.
+Add 6 more ounces of warm or cold dairy or plant-based milk and sweeten to taste.

-Don't have a bamboo whisk?
-Our milk frothers work just as well!
-We recommend adding water first, then matcha, in order to prevent the matcha from sticking on the bottom.
+If you don't have a bamboo whisk, our milk frothers work just as well.
+We recommend adding water first, then matcha to prevent it from clumping or sticking to the bottom.

-Add matcha* to a bottle of water, cap tightly and shake vigorously until well blended.
-Need to make a quick iced latte?
-Add milk, sweetener, matcha, and ice into a cocktail shaker or well-sealed thermos and shake well to combine.
+Add our premium grade matcha to a bottle of water, cap tightly, and shake vigorously until thoroughly blended.
+Or, make a quick iced matcha latte by adding dairy or plant-based milk, sweetener, premium grade matcha, and ice to a cocktail shaker or thermos and shake well to combine.

-Matcha is a great addition to your favorite smoothies!
-Simply add 1-2 tsp of matcha into your favorite smoothie recipe, blend, and enjoy!
+Matcha is a great addition to smoothies.
+Add 1-2 teaspoons of our premium matcha to your favorite smoothie recipe, blend, and enjoy!

 Keep matcha in original packaging, or transfer contents into a light-proof, airtight container.
 Store matcha at room temperature, preferably in a cooler area.
 Because matcha is the entire tea leaf ground into a fine powder, it oxidizes at a faster rate than most other teas.
 Consuming our fresh matcha quickly will ensure flavor and quality will not be sacrificed.